New England history lesson in a failed 2019 petition effort.

 “We’re talking to different organizations and researching public and private funding for the renovation.
 Whatever its future use would be, if preserved and restored it would remain a piece of New Canaan’s history and past and that’s worth saving,” noted activist Mimi Findlay.
 The small community has been home to several leading petroleum industry executives (learn more in Oil Executives in Connecticut).

 The American Oil & Gas Historical Society preserves U.S. petroleum history.
-Support this AOGHS.org energy education website with a donation today.
-For membership information, contact bawells@aoghs.org. © 2019 Bruce A. Wells.
+Please become an AOGHS annual supporter and help maintain this energy education website and expand historical research.
+For more information, contact bawells@aoghs.org.
+Copyright © 2025 Bruce A. Wells.
+All rights reserved.

 Pin It on Pinterest